erm0lik/JavaFX-Snake-Game-/readme.md

 #Game Snake

-Управление осуществляется с помощью клавиш ←, →, ↑, ↓.
+The control is carried out using the keys ←, →, ↑, ↓.